I want to make the world more secure, transparent, and safe. I’m a student at Stanford, where I study Symbolic Systems and Computer Science.

 Currently

 - I support human rights investigations at scale via Atlos.
-My work is made possible by National Geographic, the Brown Institute, and Microsoft.
+My work is made possible by National Geographic, the Brown Institute at Stanford, and Microsoft.

 - I maintain a number of open source projects, including Shynet and a17t.